dfinity/portal/docs/references/_attachments/interface-spec-changelog.md

 ## Changelog {#changelog}

+## 0.18.5 (2022-07-08) {#0_18_5}
+* Idle consumption of resources in cycles per day can be obtain via `canister_status` method of the management canister
+* Include the HTTP Gateway Protocol in this spec
+* Clarifications in definition of cycles consumption

 ## 0.18.4 (2022-06-20) {#0_18_4}

 * Canister cycle balances are represented by 128 bits, and no system-defined upper limit exists anymore